felipegirotti/cashmachine/README.md

 The decision for version 3.4 was because is LTS.

 Regarding the CashMachine I split for 3 services to respect the SOLID:
+- ValidatorService
 - BankNotes
-- ValidatorService
 - CashMachine

+### ValidatorService
+The responsible to validate input and if the value is able to business logic

 ### BankNotes
 BankNotes to provide the notes and the logic for server notes,
-The CashMachineService not need have knowledge of provider, just only trusty in your Interface.
+The CashMachineService not need have knowledge of provider, just only trusty in their Interface.

-### ValidatorService
-The responsible to validate input and if the value is able to business logic

 ### CashMachine
 CashMachineService is responsible to call notes from BankNoteService and delivery notes.